Terms for withdrawal from an LIF

 Two options: life income and temporary income.

-The holder can withdraw a life income at any time.
+The holder can draw a life income at any time.

 The holder can also draw a temporary income each year if the LIF offers that option, regardless of his or her employment income.
 To be entitled to a temporary income, he or she must be at least 54 years of age and less than 65 years of age on 31 December of the year preceding the application.